Referrals & Rebates - Medicare, Private Health & NDIS

 Referrals

-Referrals are the patient’s /parents’s responsibility.
+Referrals are the patient’s /parents’ responsibility.

 We routinely provide information about the status and term of the latest referral on file for your child in the Booking Email.